 And, when you’re done cooking, the spatula’s dishwasher-safe design makes cleanup a breeze.
 Just throw it in the dishwasher on a regular cycle, and use the included hanging hook to store the spatula on the grill until next time.

 Textured palms make it easy to grip wet items

 If you've ever scorched your fingers while loading ribs into your smoker or dropping corn cobs into boiling water, you'll appreciate the convenience of these heat-resistant gloves.
 The RAPICCA BBQ Oven Gloves are made from neoprene rubber and Kevlar, and they're fire-, water-, and stain-resistant, making them ideal for all types of cooking applications.

-If you’re looking for a highly-rated multi-tool set, the Cuisinart CGS-134 Grilling Tool Set (view at Amazon) has everything you need to get the grill fired up and get started.
-When it comes time to clean, the Kona 360 Clean Grill Brush (view at Amazon) makes easy work of wiping down grill grates and starting fresh.
+If you’re looking for a highly-rated multi-tool set, the Cuisinart's CGS-134 3-Piece Grilling Tool Set with Grill Glove has everything you need to get the grill fired up and get started.
+When it comes time to clean, the Kona 360° Clean Grill Brush makes easy work of wiping down grill grates and starting fresh.